mavlink/qgc-user-guide/en/FlyView/FlyView.md

 ### Health

 The health page shows you the health of the systems within your vehicle.
-*QGroundControl* will switch to this page automatically if any systems change to unhealthy.
+*QGroundControl* will switch to this page automatically if any system changes to unhealthy.

 ![Instrument Page - Vehicle Health Good](../../assets/fly/instrument_page_health_good.jpg)
 ![Instrument Page - Vehicle Health Bad](../../assets/fly/instrument_page_health_bad.jpg)